 So I am trying to decide if I should upgrade the big three (battery, controller, motor) to 36 or 48v.
 I don't plan on over-volting but rather use gearing to do it right.
 I am also trying to decide if I should upgrade the motor to a higher wattage?
 But I don't know how these factors interact.

-The battery life is determined by the Voltage of the pack and the Ah rating of the batteries in the pack.
+The battery capacity is determined by the Voltage of the pack and the Ah rating of the batteries in the pack.
 For example a 24 Volt battery pack made with two 12V 10Ah batteries will have half the run time as a 48 Volt battery pack made with four 12V 10Ah batteries if both battery packs are running a controller and motor with the same Watts rating.

 Since you are not planning to overvolt the motor then the Voltage of the system will not effect the power of the motor and any Voltage can be used without a change in power.
 Other factors can effect the decision for which Voltage to use though such as the size and number of batteries and how they will fit on the vehicle.
 For example two 22Ah batteries for a 24 Volt pack might not fit well onto the cart, while three 15Ah batteries for a 36 Volt pack might fit good onto the cart, making the 36 Volt pack a better choice for the build in that case.